JuliaLang/julia/doc/stdlib/base.rst

    Compute the amount of memory used by all unique objects reachable from the argument.
 Keyword argument ``exclude`` specifies a type of objects to exclude from the traversal.

-.. function:: edit(file::AbstractString, [line])
+.. function:: edit(path::AbstractString, [line])

    ..
 Docstring generated from Julia source

-   Edit a file optionally providing a line number to edit at.
+   Edit a file or directory optionally providing a line number to edit the file at.
 Returns to the julia prompt when you quit the editor.

 .. function:: edit(function, [types])